Changing the real estate industry through research close to the field

 Hirohisa Inamoto

 Joined Ricoh as a new graduate in 2002 and engaged in research and development of image processing and recognition technology for over 10 years.
 After that, he became a new business planner.
-Joined the company in 2017.
+Joined our company in 2017.
 Developed an automatic reading system for Real estate advertising and an automatic transcription system for floor plans.
-He is also in charge of introducing AI and RPA into Purchasing business system.
-Head of AI Strategy Center since 2019.
+Also responsible for introducing AI and RPA to Purchasing operations systems.
+Since 2019, he has been the head of the Advanced Innovation Strategy Center.

 Mid-Career